subsquid/homebrew-cli/README.md

 ```bash
 brew tap subsquid/cli
 ```
-3. Install packages (for example CLI)
+3. Install CLI
 ```bash
 brew install sqd
 ```
-4. If you already tapped and installed, then you can update packages
+4. If you already tapped and installed, then you can update package automatically
 ```bash
 brew upgrade
 ```